Search Session Laws

-by entering any criteria in the Keyword field alone or with advanced filters.
+Search for Session Laws by entering any criteria in the Keyword field alone or with advanced filters.

 Session Laws Index

 Each bill that becomes law is given a chapter number based on the chronological order in which it was adopted.
 These chapters are called Session Laws

 and are compiled on an annual basis.
 This site provides an unofficial version of the Session Laws from 1997 to the present through the index below or search feature and is updated regularly.
 Earlier Session Laws--from 1692 to 1959

 and from 1960 to 1996

 --are available on the State Library's website.
 The official publication of the Session Laws for a given year is entitled the Acts and Resolves of Massachusetts